-The DSL takes lead responsibility for online safety at The CE Academy, in particular:
+The DSL takes lead responsibility for online safety at the CE Academy, in particular:

-- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school - Working with the headteacher, ICT manager and other staff, as necessary, to address any online safety issues or incidents - Managing all online safety issues and incidents in line with the school child protection policy - Ensuring that any online safety incidents are logged and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy - Updating and delivering staff training on online safety - Liaising with other agencies and/or external services if necessary - Providing reports on safeguarding issues including online safety at the academy to the headteacher and governing board
+- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school. - Working with the headteacher and governing board to review this policy annually and ensure the procedures and implementation are updated and reviewed regularly. - Taking the lead on understanding the filtering and monitoring systems and processes in place on school devices and school networks. - Working with the ICT manager to make sure the appropriate systems and processes are in place. - Working with the headteacher, ICT manager and other staff, as necessary, to address any online safety issues or incidents. - Managing all online safety issues and incidents in line with the school child protection policy. - Ensuring that any online safety incidents are logged and dealt with appropriately in line with this policy. - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy. - Updating and delivering staff training on online safety. - Liaising with other agencies and/or external services if necessary. - Providing reports on safeguarding issues including online safety at the academy to the headteacher and governing board. - Undertaking annual risk assessments that consider and reflect the risks children face. - Providing regular safeguarding and child protection updates, including online safety, to all staff, at least annually, in order to continue to provide them with relevant skills and knowledge to safeguard effectively.